 English in Château d’Oex

-St. Peter’s was one of thirty or so English churches built in Switzerland during the last quarter of the 19th century, when thousands of British people began to discover the beauty of this country.
-They first came as tourists, but then settled in significant numbers.
-Château-d’Oex was one such area and with their arrival came the desire for familiar English services amidst familiar church architecture.
+St. Peter’s was one of thirty or so Anglican churches built in Switzerland during the last quarter of the 19th century, when thousands of British people began to discover the beauty of this country.
+They first came as tourists, but then settled in significant numbers in Château-d’Oex and later Gstaad.
+With their arrival came the desire for familiar English services amidst familiar church architecture.

 Building St. Peter’s